47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Amanda]

-With different APIs, toolings, and plugins available with the language the Kotlin Compiler is always in evolution, and is far more than just a compiler.
+With different APIs, toolings, and plugins available, the Kotlin Compiler is always evolving, and is far more than just a compiler.

+[TODO Not sure?]
 We see Arrow-meta as one means for Kotlin-ers to explore creative innovations for the language.
+           [TODO Not sure?]

-and we do that by remove surface complexity by giving easy access at every phase.
+Arrow-meta gives access to the Kotlin compiler by removing surface complexity by giving easy access at every phase.

 ---